bbauska/front-end-web-ui/README.md

 <h3>Exercise (Video): Icon Fonts</h3>

 Let's now move on to our next exercise, where we will learn more about Icon fonts.
 We will download Font Awesome, and then include it in our website design.
 And also we will download bootstrap social and design some social patents to be included in the pitch.
 To get started, go to the confusion folder in your terminal window, and we will use npm to go and fetch Font Awesome for us.

-At the prompt, type npm install font-awesome minus minus save.
-This will fetch Font Awesome into our nobody folder.
+So at the prompt, type npm install font-awesome minus minus save.
+So this will fetch Font Awesome into our nobody folder.
 And at the same time, it'll add Font Awesome to our package.json file as a dependency.
 Once Font Awesome is fetched, then we can go ahead to make use of it in our website.
 The next step is to fetch the bootstrap social and install it into our project.

-To do that, at the prompt type npm install bootstrap-social@5.1.1 minus minus save.
+So to do that, at the prompt type npm install bootstrap-social@5.1.1 minus minus save.
 And this will fetch bootstrap social and install it into our project.
 Now, we need to use this font five, it's the Font Awesome, and the bootstrap social in our website.
-Going to index.html right at the top, just before the style.css file, I'm going to import both Font Awesome and bootstrap social.

-Right there, let's type in link rel stylesheet href node_modules/font-awesome/css/font-awesome.main.css

-Let's import that into our index.html file similarly, given import the bootstrap social.
+So going to index.html right at the top, just before the style.css file, I'm going to import both Font Awesome and bootstrap social.
+So right there, let's type in link rel stylesheet href node_modules/font-awesome/css/font-awesome.main.css So let's import that into our index.html file similarly, given import the bootstrap social.
 So node_modules/bootstrap-social/bootsrap-social.css.
-These two we will include into our index.html.
+So these two we will include into our index.html.
 Similarly, I need to include both these into my aboutus.html.

 Let me copy that and move over to aboutus.html and then paste that into the aboutus.html also.